sensu/sensu-docs-legacy/0.9/packages.md

 # Sensu Packages

-The Sensu project provides "monolithic" packages which require no other dependencies.
+The Sensu project provides "monolithic" or "omnibus" packages which require no other dependencies.
 They are self-contained and include almost everything Sensu needs to function, including its own build of Ruby, all installed in `/opt/sensu`.
 This ensures the simplest installation process,